Development Services is here to help developers provide safe and quality developments in the City of Mesquite

 Violations run with the property, not with the person who created the violation.
 If you purchased a property that has violations, you are responsible for abating the problem.

-The Development Services staff will work with you to establish a time frame for compliance that meets the requirements of the code.
-Depending on the nature of the violation, property owners typically have 10‐30 days to comply.
+The Code Enforcement officer will work with you to establish a time frame for compliance that meets the requirements of the code.
+Depending on the nature of the violation, property owners typically have 10-30 days to comply.

 As a property owner, you are responsible for the condition of your property.
 You have the right to call a towing company and ask for a “removal tow”, to pull a vehicle that you do not own off your property.
 Any cost for a “removal tow” is done at the vehicle owner’s expense

-Open storage is prohibited in front yards or porches of a residential property
+No, open storage is prohibited in front yards or porches of a residential property.

 Yes, they may be displayed for 48 hours in a seven day period and they cannot exceed 4 square feet in area.
 Signs cannot be placed on City property, street lights, utility poles and medians.
 Signs placed on private property require permission of the property owner.

-A‐frame signs for any purpose are not permitted in the city
+No, A‐frame signs for any purpose are not permitted in the city.

 Any person wishing to commence, carry on, engage in or continues in any business, trade, occupation or employment (including the making of deliveries of goods, wares and merchandise sold elsewhere) in the city, is required to obtain a business license prior to commencing business in Mesquite.